NEW DELHI (Reuters) - China and India may be talking about improving their trade relationship but there is little action to go with the words.

 In reality, though, getting such exchanges turned into deals is going to be a laborious process.

 “When we say the Chinese are receptive, it means the talks are happening, but it’s going slow,” said one senior Indian government official with direct knowledge of the discussions.
-“It can be termed as progress because just a few months ago, we weren’t even talking,” said the official, who did not wish to be named because he is not authorized to talk to media.
+“It can be termed as progress because just a few months ago, we weren’t even talking,” said the official, who did not wish to be named because he is not authorised to talk to media.

 The Chinese commerce ministry did not respond to a faxed request for comment for this article.

-Bilateral trade between China and India touched $89.71 billion in the year ending March 2018, with the trade deficit widening to $63.05 billion in China’s favor, more than a nine-fold increase over the past decade.
+Bilateral trade between China and India touched $89.71 billion in the year ending March 2018, with the trade deficit widening to $63.05 billion in China’s favour, more than a nine-fold increase over the past decade.

 The Indian government is very keen to reduce that gap.
 A recent study commissioned by India’s trade ministry and reviewed by Reuters, said: “There is no bilateral trade relationship of greater economic and political significance for India than with China.”